JosephGunter/blog/_posts/2013-09-15-hosting-a-jekyll-blog-on-github.md

 │   └── syntax.css
 └── index.html
 {% endhighlight %}
+A few things to note.
+First, you can ignore the entire `_site` directory.
+The jekyll internals deal with that.
+Second, it gives you a _config.yml file that has some pre-filled configuration options.
+These are directives that you could otherwise include at the jekyll command line when you start the server.
+For example, if in the _config.yml file you have the line
+{% highlight ruby %}
+favorite_color: green
+{% endhighlight %}
+then you could equivalently at the command line type
+{% highlight bash %}
+$ jekyll server --favorite_color 'green'
+{% endhighlight %}
+Third, it comes with some default CSS files.
+These are useable as-is, but probably incomplete.
+For example, all headings h1 through h6 are identical.
+Fourth, it has a _layouts folder, meaning you can modularize things like headers and footers.
+Finally, notice that there's no _drafts folder.
+You can either create one, or just keep your drafts in the master branch, and move them to the gh-pages branch when they're ready to be published.

 ##Make this folder into a Git repository
 I want my blog to be its own git repository, called 'andrewsturges'.
 So I'm